Overview

 How local settlements work

-- Creator defines flows.
-Specify each transfer: the asset, amount, sender, and recipient.
+- The creator defines flows: the asset, amount, sender, and recipient for each transfer.

-- Senders approve.
-Each sender locks the assets they contribute into the settlement contract.
+- Each sender approves by locking the assets they contribute into the settlement contract.

-- Settlement executes.
-The settlement executes automatically after all approvals when auto-execute is enabled, or after a manual execution trigger when auto-execute is disabled.
+- The settlement executes automatically after all approvals when auto-execute is on, or on a manual trigger when auto-execute is off.

-- Assets are distributed.
-Recipients receive their assets in the same execution transaction.
+- Recipients receive their assets in the same transaction.

 State diagram